exploreshaifali/exploreshaifali.github.io/_posts/understanding_zaqar_pools_and_flavors.md

     q1: {name: q1, flavors: [f1, f2]}
     q2: {name; q2, flavors: [f3, f2]}

-Thus while creating a queue you can add existing flavor names that can be a part of some existing group from pools.
+Thus while creating a queue you can add existing flavor names to queue that can be a part of some existing group from pools.
 This is how linking of queues to pool works.
-A queue will basically get linked to some group via flavor and then will get registered to more likelyhood pool of that group as per weith of the pools in that group.
+A queue will get linked to the group via flavor and then will get registered to more likelyhood pool(the one with max priority and is free to accept more queues) of that group, as per weith of the pools in that group.